SourabhKr/myNotes/cloud/gcp/generic/resource_hierarchy.md

     2. Provide access points for access control.

 ### What is the resource hierarchy in GCP?
+In GCP the resources are divided into two different groups:
+1. account-level resources
+2. service-level resources

+The account-level resources, maintain the hierarchy required to manage the company, examples are Organization, Folder and Project.
+Whereas the service-level resources are the actual services, like VM, DBs etc...
 In GCP, the resource hierarchy looks like as below.
 - Organization <br>
 &emsp;&emsp; - Folder / Subfolder <br>